June 30, 2023

 Two women swimming to the surface of the water, with plenty of white and black tropical fish surrounding them.

-Want more info on things to do in Bora Bora?
-Check out our full blog here.
+Find more info on things to do in Bora Bora.

 Our favourite places to eat on Bora Bora are below:

-• Saint James just outside of Vaitape for sundowners on the lagoon.
+• Saint James – a local restaurant just outside of Vaitape for sundowners on the lagoon.

 • Bloody Mary’s – fairly overpriced but has a good vibe.
 Worth a mention as it’s quite popular for tourists.